MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

   - `justified` -- sets main content to fully justified layout, flush left and right, instead of the default ragged right
   - `nofonts` -- doesn't load any fonts
   - `nols` -- doesn't configure letterspacing
-  - `nonotes` -- doesn't configure ShadedNote and FramedNote environments
+  - `nonotes` -- doesn't configure shadednote and framednote environments
   - `bidi` -- loads the `bidi` package for bi-directional text
 - Title Page Options:
   - `notitlepage` -- creates only a title block with \maketitle (*default in handout*)